 Whereas, until now, things like themes, plugins, and the old Classic Editor have played distinct roles in how design, functionality, and content come together to create a WordPress site, full site editing (FSE) means that users will soon be able to use blocks to transform any and every aspect of their site, including the header, footer, and sidebar.

 Although things are not entirely clear yet, full site editing will no doubt affect many traditional aspects of WordPress, from plugins and themes to elements like menus and widgets, page builders, etc.

 Which brings us to the point of this short post…

 WordPress introduced a new block-based Widgets Screen in Gutenberg 9.1 as one of its major focuses for the release of WordPress 5.6 in December 2020.

-As much as our entire development team is fully committed to supporting all of our plugins, the new Widgets Screen is not compatible with our Custom Sidebars plugin, so we have made the decision to retire it once WP 5.6 drops.
+As much as our entire development team is fully committed to supporting all of our plugins, the new Widgets Screen is not compatible with our Custom Sidebars plugin, so we made the decision to retire it back when WP 5.6 dropped.

 “If I Keep Using the Plugin, Will It Break My Website?”

 If you choose to keep using the plugin on a theme that uses widgets, it should continue to work.
 As mentioned, it has a new home.
 As long as it’s maintained, you should be fine.

 With over 200,000+ active installations, we know that many Custom Sidebars users will be happy to hear that it has new ownership.